-As part of the process of preparing our financial statements, we are required to estimate our accrued expenses.
+As part of the process of preparing our financial statements, we are required to estimate our accrued research and development expenses.
 This process involves reviewing open contracts and purchase orders, communicating with our personnel to identify services that have been performed for us and estimating the level of service performed and the associated cost incurred for the service when we have not yet been invoiced or otherwise notified of the actual cost.
-Advance payments for goods or services to be received in the future for use in research and development activities are recorded as prepaid expenses.
-The prepaid amounts are expensed as the related goods are delivered or the services are performed.
 The majority of our service providers invoice us monthly in arrears for services performed or when contractual milestones are met.
 We make estimates of our accrued expenses as of each balance sheet date in our financial statements based on facts and circumstances known to us at that time, which we periodically confirm with the service providers and make adjustments if necessary.
 Examples of accrued research and development expenses include fees paid to:

-- · CROs in connection with clinical trials; - CMOs with respect to clinical materials, intermediates, drug substance and drug product; - · vendors in connection with research and preclinical development activities; and - vendors related to manufacturing, development and distribution of clinical supplies.
+- · CROs in connection with clinical trials; - · CMOs with respect to clinical materials, intermediates, drug substance and drug product; - · vendors in connection with research and preclinical development activities; and - vendors related to manufacturing, development and distribution of clinical supplies.

 We base our expenses related to clinical trials on our estimates of the services received and efforts expended pursuant to contracts with multiple CROs that conduct and manage clinical trials on our behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows.
-There may be instances in which payments made to our vendors will exceed the level of services provided and result in a prepayment of the clinical expense.
+There may be instances in which payments made to our vendors for goods or services will exceed the level of services provided and result in a prepayment of the clinical expense.
 Payments under some of these contracts depend on factors such as the successful enrollment of subjects and the completion of clinical trial milestones.
 In accruing service fees, we determine the time period over which services will be performed, enrollment of subjects and the level of effort to be expended in each period.
 If the actual timing of the performance of services or the level of effort varies from our estimate, we adjust the accrual or prepaid expense accordingly.
 Although we do not expect our estimates to be materially different from amounts actually incurred, differences may cause us to report amounts that are too high or too low in any particular period.
 To date, there have been no material differences from our estimates to the amounts actually incurred.